 Setting up business in the UAE (United Arab Emirates) is easier than anywhere else in the Middle East and North Africa (MENA).
 According to the World Bank’s Ease of Doing Business 2016 report, the nation Ranks 31.
 With numerous free zones, excellent infrastructure, no taxes, low import duties, and a strategic location, the UAE scores far ahead of neighbors such as Bahrain (65), Qatar (68), and Saudi Arabia (82).
-However, with the introduction of VAT in the Gulf region, i.e. UAE and KSA (Kingdom of Saudi Arabia) with effect from 01 January 2018, the tax heaven nomenclature which was attached with the gulf region has gone away.
+However, with the introduction of VAT in the Gulf region, i.e. UAE and KSA (Kingdom of Saudi Arabia) with effect from 01 January 2018, the tax heaven nomenclature that was attached to the Gulf region has gone away.

 On the other hand, India being Asia’s fastest-growing economic region as well as the largest continental economy by both GDP Nominal and PPP in the world has recently introduced Goods and Service Tax i.e. GST subsuming the major local and central Indirect Taxes, in the region to align with the International Tax Practice of the consumption-based tax system.